 The UO is a global research university committed to international collaboration and global research partnerships while ensuring compliance with federal regulations.
 The UO has a global research enterprise and is home to a community of international staff, faculty, researchers, and students.

 All UO activities involving any foreign component or transaction are subject to federal export control regulations that govern the transfer of commodities, software, technology, and biological and chemical materials to foreign countries and to foreign persons in the US.
-These regulations are designed to support US national security, economic security, and foreign policy.
+These regulations are designed to support US national security, economic security, foreign policy, and responsible international research collaboration in furtherance of the UO’s global mission.
+While export control regulations apply to all described activity at the UO, the scope of this policy largely applies only to activity that may or would involve a violation of federal regulation or significant institutional risk

 The UO is firmly committed to complying with federal export control regulations with the goal of strengthening international partnerships and collaborations, supporting the international community, and advancing international research, scholarship, and creative activity.
 The Office of Export Controls houses personnel with extensive expertise to assist personnel in complying with export control regulations.
 The office provides education and training to help the community understand and meet regulations and offers one-on-one consultations.